-Career Management After COVID-19 – How a New Reality Created New Jobs15 Jan 2021, Posted by Blog in
+Career Management After COVID-19 – How a New Reality Created New Jobs

 The onset of the coronavirus pandemic in 2020 caused upheaval in everyday life.
 People stayed home as more information about the virus was uncovered.
 Those designated “essential workers” had to go to work wearing face coverings and maintain a distance of six feet from others.
 As research and development in the biopharmaceutical industry uncovered information about the coronavirus, jobs opened.
 This led to a significant increase in hiring talent to slow the virus’s spread and eventually end the pandemic.

 Discover how COVID-19 opened up jobs in the pharmaceutical industry and how it can benefit you.

 Biopharmaceutical companies have been working to create new drugs that treat COVID-19 and develop vaccines to stop the virus.
 Because the process of drug discovery and development is time-consuming and labor-intensive, additional talent is needed to continue moving forward.
 The addition of these professionals helps companies create safe, effective drugs and vaccines to stop the pandemic.